min2ha/ukwa-site/content/target/54272/index.en.md

   "subject": "UK General Election 2017"
 }

-# Telford Labour Party representing the electoral constituency of Telford

 Telford Labour Party.
 The electoral constituency of Telford was created for the 1997 election, a breakaway from the longstanding Wrekin constituency.